-Under the employment agreements with each of our Named Executive Officers, "for cause" generally includes: breaches of material obligations, fiduciary duties, the Company's code of conduct or other material

-Company policies; material misrepresentations or concealments from the Company or Board, as appropriate; misappropriation of Company property; criminal convictions, guilty or no contest pleas to felonies, or any crime expected to have a negative impact or institution of charges not dismissed within a time certain for crimes related to fraud, embezzlement, dishonesty, breach of trust or moral turpitude; admission or finding of liability for knowing or deliberate breach of any Securities Laws; gross neglect of duty; willful misconduct or recklessness related to duties; illegal possession of a controlled substance; excessive alcohol use in connection with duties or otherwise on the Company's premises or during a Company function; willful or gross negligent commission of an act or failure to act which causes or is reasonably expected to cause substantial economic injury to the business reputation of the Company.
-Under the Company's employment agreements with Messrs.
-Rutledge and Bickham, "for cause" includes these factors amended to read that breaches of material obligations and fiduciary duties, material misrepresentations and concealments and failure to adhere to Company policies must be willful and reasonably expected to cause substantial injury to the business or reputation of the Company.
+Under the current employment agreements with each of the Named Executive Officers, we do not provide any severance in the event of a termination by the Company for cause or a voluntary termination by the Named Executive Officers without good reason and all bonus awards and unvested equity is forfeited and cancelled effective as of the date of termination.
+"For cause" is generally defined under those employment agreements to include: breaches of material obligations, fiduciary duties, the Company's code of conduct or other material Company policies; material misrepresentations or concealments from the Company or Board; misappropriation of Company property; criminal convictions, guilty or no contest pleas to felonies, or any crime expected to have a negative impact or institution of charges not dismissed within a time certain for crimes related to fraud, embezzlement, dishonesty, breach of trust or moral turpitude; admission or finding of liability for knowing or deliberate breach of any Securities Laws; gross neglect of duty; willful misconduct or recklessness related to duties; illegal possession of a controlled substance; excessive alcohol use in connection with duties or otherwise on the Company's premises or during a Company function; willful or gross negligent commission of an act or failure to act which causes or is reasonably expected to cause "includes these factors amended to read that breaches of material obligations and fiduciary duties, material misrepresentations and concealments and failure to actume below, titled "and reasonably expected to cause substantial injury to the business or reputation of the Company.
 Messrs.
-Rutledge and Bickham's employment agreements also include an additional "for cause" factor for a circumstance where the executives are enjoined by a court of competent jurisdiction from performing their respective duties under the applicable employment agreement.
+Rutledge and Bickham, "for cause" factor for a circumstance where the executives are enjoined by a court of competent jurisdiction from performing their respective employment agreement duties.
 For a definition of "good reason", see the section below, titled "Termination by the Executive for Good Reason (other than for a Change in Control)".